Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 You also want to optimize your Pinterest profile by including your keywords in both your profile name and your “About” section.
 For your profile name, you can use your name and/or the name of your blog with a few keywords added at the end.
 For example, my profile name is “Next Destination Unknown | RVing, Travel, Hiking + Blogging”.
 You can use up to 65 characters for your profile name, so make those characters count!

-You’ll also want to use keywords in the “About” section of your profile.
+You should use keywords in the “About” section of your profile too.
 You can only use 160 characters here, so be strategic with your keywords.
 Briefly explain what you do and how you can help others.

 While you’re at it, include a call-to-action to get people to visit your website.
 For example, offer a freebie to encourage people to visit the landing page on your website and sign up for the freebie.
 This gets visitors to your blog and increases your number of email subscribers.
 Win-win!